1000s of Brands Fail to Engage Their Customers – See How Powerful Brand Experience Prevents This

 Posted by Cory Schmidt

-There are a few special moments in our lives that we hold dear and cherish – they stick with us forever and are easy to recall.
+There are a few special moments in our lives that we cherish – they stick with us forever and are easy to recall.

-Some of these memorable events happen to be an experience we had with a brand.
-Whether it was hugging Mickey at DisneyWorld or seeing an act at Cirque du Soleil, these brands are tied to us forever through the experience.
+Some of these memorable events are often an experience we had with a brand.
+Whether it was hugging Mickey at DisneyWorld or seeing an act at Cirque du Soleil, these brands are tied to us forever.

 There are many different types of brand experiences that influence how audiences view a brand.
-Whether it’s emotional connections in content, targeted ads or promotions, the overall goal is the same: make a positive impact on the audience’s feelings about your brand.
+Whether it’s emotional connections in content, targeted ads or promotions, the overall goal is the same: make a positive impact on the audience’s feelings.

-This means that consumers are directly influenced by all types of different experiences they have with different brands.
+This means that customers are directly influenced by all types of different experiences they have with different brands.

-Knowing this, it stands to reason that brands should work to create better experiences for customers.
+Knowing this, it stands to reason that you should work to create better experiences for customers.

 Why Is Brand Experience So Important?